Free Consultation

 Who is affected by STP?

 From 1 July 2019, ALL Australian businesses are required to report STP filings to the ATO for each pay event.
-There are some exemptions to this for 2018/19:
+There are very few exceptions available.
+See this list of exempt businesses from the ATO that can apply:

 How does it work?